maths/moodle-qbank_gitsync/doc/usinggit.md

 Create quiz and import into course with `id=2`:
 `php importquiztomoodle.php -d 'quizexport' -n 2`

-### To handle a quiz that only uses questions from another context
+### To handle a quiz that uses questions from another context
-- `createrepo.php` will export the questions into the new repo but will not export the structure and will list the questions from other contexts.
+- `createrepo.php` will export the questions into the new repo but will not export the structure and will list the questions from other contexts unless you also supply a manifest file containing the additional questions.
-- `exportrepofrommoodle.php` will update the questions in the repo.
+- `exportrepofrommoodle.php` will update the questions in the repo (and the quiz structure if you supply the manifest file again).
-- Use `exportquizstructurefrommoodle.php` to export the quiz structure from Moodle.
+- Use `exportquizstructurefrommoodle.php` to export just the quiz structure from Moodle if needed.
 - Use `importquiztomoodle.php` for initial import of questions and structure into a Moodle instance.
-(Quiz will be created within a specified course.)
+(The quiz will be created within a specified course.)
 - Use `importrepotomoodle.php` to update questions in Moodle.
 - Manually update structure in Moodle.